 Sensitive exams such as a Pap screening cannot be provided by house calls, but can be coordinated for you.
 Women over the age of 21 should typically see a clinician for cervical cancer screening every 3-5 years unless their doctor has determined screening is no longer needed.

 Our physicians will use medicines when appropriate to manage disease, but not to override normal healthy bodily functions or when not medically indicated.
 Rather, through education and appropriate treatment, we will work with you to maximize your health and well-being.

 We highly encourage our patients to utilize fertility awareness methods for family planning.
 We are pleased to coordinate with instructors of those methods and review your data from fertility awareness apps.

-Adults and children over 5 can receive most immunizations at any major pharmacy without a physician’s order.
+Adults and children over 5 can receive most immunizations at any major pharmacy or local urgent care clinic, billed through your insurance.

 For others, we can prescribe some vaccines to be given at your preferred pharmacy or picked up, and then we can administer it for you in your home.
 Many insurance policies will cover your vaccines if done in this manner (call them for your specific coverages).